pingcap/docs-dm/en/task-configuration-file-full.md

   port: 4000
   user: "root"
   password: "/Q7B9DizNLLTTfiZHv9WoEAKamfpIUs="  # It is recommended to use a password encrypted with dmctl
+  max-allowed-packet: 67108864                  # When setting the DM to internally connect to the TiDB server, the "max_allowed_packet" limit of the TiDB client (the limit of the maximum accepted packet).
+The unit is bytes.
+(67108864 by default)
   session:                                      # The session variables of TiDB, supported since v1.0.6.
 For details, go to `https://pingcap.com/docs/stable/system-variables`
     sql_mode: "ANSI_QUOTES,NO_ZERO_IN_DATE,NO_ZERO_DATE"
     tidb_skip_utf8_check: 1